cyberark/conjur/design/oss_suite_release.md

 ## Considerations

 ### How CyberArk Dynamic Access Provider (DAP) Will Use the OSS Release
-At current, when a new DAP appliance is built it is based on a manually pinned version of Conjur OSS.
-We propose implementing automation as part of this release to auto-update the pinned version of Conjur OSS used in DAP with each new OSS Suite Release, so that DAP stays consistent with the latest stable release of Conjur OSS.
+At current, when a new Conjur Enterprise is built it is based on a manually pinned version of Conjur OSS.
+We propose implementing automation as part of this release to auto-update the pinned version of Conjur OSS used in Conjur Enterprise with each new OSS Suite Release, so that Conjur Enterprise stays consistent with the latest stable release of Conjur OSS.